blocknetdx/documentation/docs/xlite/blockdx-xlite.md

 like this:
 ![XLite Dashboard](/img/xlite/dashboard.png)
-If you don't see the circular *Portfolio* graph and the *Latest Transactions* listed below it, expand the size of the XLite window until they appear.
+If you don't see the circular *Portfolio* graph and the *Latest Transactions* listed below it, you can expand the size of the XLite window until they appear.
 ## Filling in address fields in BlockDX from XLite